ihmismieli/Siba_be/ProjectInstallationSteps.md

 1. Siba_be> docker-compose -f docker-compose-dbbe.yaml up
 1. Test the BE + DB combination with browser at URL:   http://localhost:4678/api/subject which does not require login token yet  (save SCREENSHOT to file be1.png)
 1. If ok, go to Siba_be project and folder request and file called Subject.rest.
 Click on the code and then look at the lower right corner of VS Code, and change the No Environment to be e.g. adminEnv
 1. and find in that file the line GET {{host}}/subject  and press the Send request above that.
-You should get the same data with the REST client tool.
+You should get the same data with the REST client tool.   (save SCREENSHOT to file be2.png)
 1. then find different line POST {{host}}/subject and press Send request above that.
 Now result should be 401 Unauthorized.
-Token found but NOT valid.   (save SCREENSHOT to file be2.png)
+Token found but NOT valid.   (save SCREENSHOT to file be3.png)
 1. Open the file 1_Logins.rest and send the 'admin,admin' login request.
 From the response, copy the token value without copying the quotes, go to the .vscode folder settings.json file and paste the token carefully to adminEnv and Save
 1. Copy the very same token to expiredTokenEnv (not expired yet, but e.g. tomorrow it will be.
 Valid but expired).
 Save the file.
 1. Run the POST request again while adminEnv is active at bottom right corner.
-Works? (save SCREENSHOT to file be3.png)
+Works? (save SCREENSHOT to file be4.png)
 1. You could also login as planner, statist and noroleuser and copy those tokens to respective places.

 ## Frontend installation and test